Skiee9/weatherapp/README.md

 # WeatherApp - JavaScript, HTML & CSS

-Welcome to the WeatherApp project!
 This is a simple weather application that provides real-time weather information based on user input.

 ## Table of Contents